 In Shadow Dragon, the game practically throws two to five new units at you every chapter up until halfway through the game.
 If you manage to recruit everyone, the "Where Are They Now?"
 Epilogue will last nearly two minutes longer than the game's actual credits.

 Though if you go for Gaiden chapters by killing off characters, the epilogue ends up looking like a mass funeral...

 A simple example is the "relations" chart put together in Radiant Dawn, which showed the given relations between most of the major characters.
 It also served as the titular scorecard by which you could know the players.
 Warning, MASSIVE spoilers here◊ This is only the playable characters and super-major NPCs.
-Overall the game has 73 Playable characters almost all of which feel like fully developed characters.
-Well as fully developed as you can get when many can be removed the story any time the player fails.
+Overall, the game has 73 playable characters, almost all of which feel like fully-developed characters.
+Well, as fully-developed as you can get when many can be removed from the story any time the player fails.